 You should take the right dose, not more or less.

-Drugs into your bloodstream
+Into your bloodstream

 When you have treosulfan

 You usually have treosulfan as a course of several cycles of treatment.
-Your treatment plan depends on which type of cancer you have and how you have treosulfan.

 Treosulfan into your bloodstream